romulorodrigues/vue-accessibility-list/README.md

 |  :fontColor | font color of each item.
 Ex: #000|
 |  :fontSize | font size of each item.
 Ex: 22px |
 |  :size | width and height of each item.
 Ex: 50px |

+## License
+vue-accessibility-list is licensed under The MIT License.